hassani0393/cheatsheets/nginx.md

 DELETE : deletes data from the server

 HTTP Response : Status code, Headers, Body

+HTTP2 in NGINX: To enable http2 in nginx content must be served in ssl. server {
+  listen 443 ssl http;
+  server_name_;
+  root /usr/share/nginx/html;

 #### Location Configuration
 using location and regex we can put different directives for accessing certain location.